mozilla/ecosystem-platform/docs/reference/team-processes/triage-process.md

 ### FxA

+The triage owner should begin each day by checking whether there are any new urgent issues in Jira, Sentry, and Grafana, as well as questions in the fxa Slack channel.

 In addition, the FxA triage owner is also responsible for:

 - Triaging new issues in [FxA Bugzilla](#bugzilla-fxa-only) (as a team if there is time in the triage meeting)